Buick Enclave: The Most Common Problems You Should Know About

 The Buick Enclave is a midsize SUV with seven seats and a sleek design.
 It’s a great model for family road trips or the daily commute.
 However, just like any other vehicle on the market, this versatile SUV does have its weak points.
-Based on reports from consumers, here are the most common problems with the Enclave you should be aware of.
+Based on reports from consumers, here are the most common Buick Enclave problems that you should be aware of.

 The top complaint among Buick Enclave owners is transmission problems.
 It’s usually noticed when the car begins to shake or clunk while increasing speed or switching gears.
 According to Car Complaints, Enclave owners report this issue around 91,000 miles.

 In 2008 models, most complaints regarding transmission problems occur.
 After that year, Buick made some changes.
 It became less of an issue in 2009 and newer models, though it is still reported as an occasional problem.

 Repairs to the transmission can be serious and expensive, so it’s essential to have the vehicle checked at the first sign of an issue.
 Some transmission problems can be fixed with a simple repair, but other issues will need to have the whole transmission replaced, which can be rather expensive.
 According to Car Complaints, the average transmission problem with the BuickEnclave costs the owner $3,500.

 What years did the Buick Enclave have timing chain issues?

 Another common problem with the Enclave is a stretched timing chain.
 An essential part of every internal combustion engine, the timing chain is stretched around the camshaft and the crankshaft and regulates the turning.
 This ensures that the engine’s valves open and close at the appropriate time.
 When the timing chain becomes stretched, it can no longer perform this function successfully, which can lead to costly repairs.